Tornado (multiple rocket launcher): Tornado-G

 The Tornado-G system seen at right has four rows of 10 launch tubes.
 Each tube launches one 122mm projectile.
 The Tornado-G model is aimed at replacing the BM-21 Grad multiple rocket launcher.
 Currently the sole operator is Russian Ground Forces.
 A version will be approved for export.

 Russian ground forces received about 30 Tornado-G systems in 2011, replacing the BM-21 Grad.

 Tornado-G received export permission in June 2018 and Tornado-S with 120 km range satellite-guided shells in August 2019.
 The three upgraded 122 mm Grad high explosive (HE) with fragmentation (HE-Frag), and HE with high-explosive anti-tank (HE/HEAT) rocket variants for the Tornado-G multiple launch rocket system (MLRS) codenamed 9M538, 9M539, and 9M541 have a significant increase in firepower, but with less range.
 BM-21 Grad systems are being upgraded to the level of new-generation Tornado-G systems.

 The Tornado-G entered series production in 2013.
 The system entered service with the Russian armed forces in 2014.

 Tornado-S

 The improved Tornado-S 9K515 MLRS, which delivers up to 12 missiles of 300mm diameter, was upgraded with the special GLONASS satellite navigation system used in the BM-30 Smerch missile system.
 The Tornado-S has guided rocket rounds with a range of 72 miles (120 km).
 The Tornado-S has a longer range and increased effectiveness, due to the use of new warhead payloads and a reduced launch readiness time of just three minutes.

 The Tornado-S was approved for service in July–August 2016 and started its serial deliveries.
 20 Tornado-S vehicles ordered in summer 2019.
 A new order was made in August 2020.
-More missiles ordered in August 2022.
+More missiles ordered in August 2022 and again in August 2023.

-Russian forces used Tornado-S during the War in Donbass and the 2022 invasion in Ukraine.
+Russian forces used the Tornado-S during the 2022 invasion of Ukraine.